 Introduction to Western Where

 In the summer of 2016 I was driving from eastern Washington down to California.
-My father had been hospitalized following a heart attack, and the radio was full of presidential campaign rhetoric.
+My father had been hospitalized following a major heart attack, and the radio was full of presidential campaign rhetoric.
 How could I not be dismayed by the exploitative cynicism of Make America Great Again?
-Yet also frustrated by the other campaign’s seeming failure to understand that slogan’s coercive, corrosive power.
-And as I drove through the ranch land east of the Cascades, then across the mountains, and finally on down to places that had names on the map, I began framing the pieces of “In This America,” scribbling them on paper scraps as I stopped along the way, rest stops, gas stations, a road side café.
+Yet also frustrated by the other campaign’s seeming failure to understand that slogan’s appeal—its coercive, corrosive power.
+And as I drove through the ranch lands east of the Cascades, then across the mountains, and finally on down through what some imagine will become the Great State of Jefferson to places that had names on the map, I began framing the pieces of “In This America,” scribbling them on paper scraps as I stopped along the way—rest stops, gas stations, a road side café.
 The poems of the first two sections echo out and imagine back from “In This America,” so that the end is in some sense the beginning and the beginning the end.

 *